elastio/assessment/README.md

 5. Run `chmod +x script.sh` to make file executable.
 6. Run script `./script.sh`.
 Please note that `jq` will be installed if it is not already.

+The script will execute `aws configure` command and will create `~/.aws/config` file with profiles required to connect to your accounts.

 As a result of the script run an archive will be created and uploaded to the S3 bucket, you will see the output with its location in the terminal:
 ```
 upload: ./elastio1676898821.tar.gz to s3://elastio-assesment-1676898821/elastio1676898821.tar.gz
 ```

 Please download the archive and send it to us.

+Note: Archive will also appear in the directory where script is locates for your convenience.

 **Permissions required to run the script:**
 - organizations:ListAccounts